palewire/go-big-with-github-actions/docs/deploy.md

           path: "site/dist"
 ```

-This will attach the files in the `site/dist` directory to the Action so they can be published in the final step.
+This will upload the `site/dist` directory where Framework builds the site to the Action so it can be published in the final step.

-GitHub's documentation provides a ready-to-use example that requires very little customization.
-You only need to paste it into your workflow and make sure that the `needs` line is set to the slug of your build step.
+GitHub's documentation provides a ready-to-go example for publishing to Pages that requires only a little customization.
+You only need to paste the code below into the bottom of your workflow and make sure that the `needs` line is set to the slug of your build step.

 {emphasize-lines="4"}
 ```yaml